-3.1.2 Primary LAN, Secondary LAN, WiFi
+3.1.2 Primary LAN and WiFi

 Items displayed in this part have the same meaning as items in the previous part.
-Moreover, the MAC Address item shows the MAC address of the corresponding router's interface (Primary LAN - eth0, Secondary LAN - eth1, WiFi - wlan0).
-Visible information depends on configuration (see 4.1 or 4.7).
+Moreover, the MAC Address item shows the MAC address of the corresponding router's interface (Primary LAN - eth0, WiFi - wlan0).
+Visible information depends on configuration (see 4.1 or 4.5).